Mount Etna Summit Tour Review: Best Experience in Sicily

 Overall, hiking the summit of Mount Etna is such a unique experience that will fill you with adrenaline.
 You will learn a lot during your hike and you’ll be guided with a trained alpine guide who will keep you safe.
 Although the tour has its physical and logistical challenges, being prepared can ensure a safe and enjoyable experience.

-I cannot recommend this tour more and I hope you get to experience it yourself!
-If you do, let me know how you found it! 😃
+✅ I cannot recommend this tour more and I hope you get to experience it yourself!

-Mount Etna is the world’s and Europe’s most active volcano with documented volcanic activity over at least 2700 years.
-The last documented eruption happened in July 2024.
+Mount Etna is 2nd most active volcano in the world with documented volcanic activity over at least 2700 years.
+The last documented eruption happened in August 2025.
 I was there in August 2023 and it erupted a few hours after I had left Sicily!
 Catania Airport was closed for a few days until the sky cleared of the smoke.

 Also, most eruptions do not endanger those visiting or living in the area.
 The guide told us how the government built the canals where lava can flow after an eruption and it goes straight into the sea without endangering the village nearby.